1,000+ Opportunities

 A demonstration of local support in the form of local economic incentives is also taken into account by the TSIC Executive Committee.
 Texas Semiconductor Innovation Fund Application (Private Sector) Texas Semiconductor Innovation Fund Application (State Entity or Institution of Higher Education) Frequently Asked Questions All TSIF Announced Projects (as of May 4, 2026)

-Based on current listing details, eligibility includes: Companies, institutions of higher education, and consortia involved in semiconductor research, design, and manufacturing in Texas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Companies, institutions of higher education, and consortia involved in semiconductor research, design, and manufacturing in Texas.
+Businesses must have an established presence in Texas and be positioned to advance or sustain Texas’ position as a leader in the semiconductor industry, undertake capital investment, and create jobs.
+Confirm the full requirements in the official notice before applying.